Health Records: Frequently Asked Questions

 Can I look at my medical record?
 It is mine, isn't it?

 MGH employees will gather pertinent medical information in order to give you the best medical care possible.
 Since the hospital is collecting, documenting, holding and maintaining the record, the record that contains this information belongs to the hospital and will be accessed only in the most secure settings.
-If you wish to view your record please contact the Patient Representative.
+If you wish to view your record, please contact the Patient Representative.

 Where is my health record stored?

-The MGH Health Records Department maintains health records for inpatients and day surgery, emergency and medical daycare patients.
+Our Health Records Department maintains health records for inpatients and day surgery, emergency and medical daycare patients.
 Some departments within the hospital, including Outpatient Mental Health and others, maintain patient health records separately from the Health Records Department.

 Was this page helpful?